Monday, July 28, 2014

 Teri chaahon mein uljha hun

-Slowly, and slowly, he is getting more and more entangled in her love.
-He wants to go back to his senses but he is bound by her love.
-He simply cannot untie himself, even if he tries, as depicted by the rope-dress of hers and the net that he is trapped inside.
+Slowly and slowly, he is getting more and more entangled in her love.
+He wants to go back to his senses, but he is bound by her love.
+He simply cannot untie himself, even if he tries, as depicted by her rope dress and the net that he is trapped inside.

 After that, he says,